ionut-t/tsm/README.md

 - **Zoxide integration** - Create sessions from frequently used directories (yes, it needed another dependency)
 - **Smart history tracking** - Most recently used sessions and windows appear first (finally, a use for all that data hoarding)
 - **Quick session/window toggling** - Toggle between last 2 sessions or last 2 windows with shortcuts (Alt+Tab for tmux, basically)
-- **Window management** - Move windows between sessions with automatic tracking and following (because dragging is for GUIs)
+- **Window management** - Move windows between sessions and swap windows within sessions (because clicking is overrated)

 ## Requirements